 TLDR Machine learning optimized microneedles for hair loss treatment showed better hair regrowth than minoxidil without safety risks.

-The study presents a machine-learning-driven strategy to optimize the composition of microneedles (MNs) for treating androgenetic alopecia (AGA) with platelet-rich plasma (PRP).
-By conducting 18 experiments using orthogonal designs and ML predictions, researchers identified an optimal material composition for MNs that achieves high hardness and rapid dissolution.
-These MNs demonstrated sustained release of growth factors, over 90% bacterial inhibition, reactive oxygen species scavenging, and enhanced proliferation of damaged human dermal papilla cells.
-In vivo studies showed significant hair regrowth in AGA mice via the Wnt/β-catenin pathway, surpassing minoxidil's effects, while avoiding biosafety risks of synthetic materials.
-This framework could expedite clinical translation of biomaterials like MNs.
+The study presents a machine learning-driven approach to optimize the composition of microneedles (MNs) for treating androgenetic alopecia (AGA) with platelet-rich plasma (PRP).
+By conducting 18 experiments using orthogonal designs, the researchers identified an optimal material composition that achieves high hardness and rapid dissolution.
+The resulting MNs demonstrated sustained release of growth factors, over 90% bacterial inhibition, and promoted proliferation of dihydrotestosterone-damaged human dermal papilla cells.
+In vivo studies showed significant hair regrowth in AGA mice via the Wnt/β-catenin pathway, surpassing minoxidil's effects.
+This method also mitigates biosafety risks associated with synthetic materials, offering a promising framework for clinical translation of biomaterials like MNs.

 Discuss this study in the Community →